He Washes His Disciples Feet 2.

 But now it's up to us!
 When we show a repentant attitude, live according to the Godly knowledge that we have, and allow Jesus to build His character into us by renewing our minds, we will become more like Him every day.

 We repent.
 He washes our sins.
 We are cleansed.
-We live Godly lives by His grace - Jesus living through us.
+We live Godly lives by His grace - by Jesus living through us.
+Then we give of our selves, we give of our time and we give of our substance because whoever is forgiven much, loves much!

 Isn't it great when a God plan comes together?